Coding Conventions

 • add to check_units_dependencies (if it makes sense to define new rules)

-• rerun examples/regenerate_auto_files_in_all_examples.sh and commit updated DPROJ
+• rerun ./tools/internal/examples_regenerate_auto_files and commit updated DPROJ

-• rerun castle-engine generate-program in some applications in CGE that require updated DPROJ, but are not affected by examples/regenerate_auto_files_in_all_examples.sh:
+• rerun castle-engine generate-program --guid-from-name in some applications in CGE that require updated DPROJ, but are not affected by examples/regenerate_auto_files_in_all_examples.sh:

 • tests/